trussworks/django-graphql-be/README.md

 asdf install
 ```

 This will install the versions we have dictated in the `.tool-versions` file.
+Your shell may prompt you to run
+additional commands to activate the newly installed tools.
+You may also need to restart your shell.

 #### `direnv` additional steps